Doctors tackle damaged minds amid Gaza's post-war destruction

 So widespread has the psychological damage become that UNRWA, which runs schools throughout the Gaza Strip, has now made psychotherapy a regular part of the curriculum.

-"We are rolling out a pretty massive programme of parental and child therapy," said Gunness.
+"We are rolling out a pretty massive program of parental and child therapy," said Gunness.
 "We're having to integrate this kind of therapy into our schools."

 (Additional reporting and editing by Luke Baker and Crispian Balmer)